,

 (photo: amazon)

-The temperature and pressure relief valve or short TPR is the safety feature designed to reduce the buildup pressure inside the tank by releasing hot water.
-The buildup pressure results from the thermal expansion inside the system – especially when the temperature and pressure go beyond allowed levels.
+The temperature and pressure relief valve (TPR) is a safety feature designed to reduce the buildup of pressure inside the tank by releasing hot water.
+This pressure buildup occurs due to thermal expansion within the system, particularly when the temperature and pressure exceed the allowed levels.

-The TPR valve is used to release that pressure so the water heater tank and elements do not get too much stress, which can lead to creaking metal sound, flue distortion and exhaust gas leak, premature element failure, deformation, bulging, even rupture.
+The TPR valve is utilized to release this excess pressure, preventing the water heater tank and elements from experiencing excessive stress.
+Without proper pressure relief, various issues may arise, including creaking metal sounds, flue distortion, exhaust gas leaks, premature element failure, deformation, bulging, and even tank rupture.

-Occasional water heater dripping from the TPR valve is the reason why you will see some wet spots at the end of the discharge pipe.
+Occasional water heater dripping from the TPR valve is the reason why you will see some wet spots on the floor and at the end of the discharge pipe.

 What happens during thermal expansion?

-Thermal expansion followed by the extreme pressure and temperature problem, as explained, happens when water is heated in the closed system – a system that has one-way valves such as back-flow valves, pressure reducing valves, check valves, or even water softeners.
+Thermal expansion, as previously explained, occurs when water is heated within a closed system, which includes one-way valves such as back-flow valves, pressure reducing valves, check valves, or even water softeners.

-When water is heated in such a system, it expands and increases its volume putting pressure on the heater and plumbing system.
-Therefore, an expansion tank must be installed to compensate for increased water volume.
+In this type of system, when water is heated, it expands and increases in volume, exerting pressure on the heater and plumbing system.
+Consequently, an expansion tank must be installed to accommodate the increased water volume.

 How to test a water heater for thermal expansion